There’s a lot of crazy shit happening in the world. It’s enough to make us ordinary humans despair.

 And as entrepreneurs how concerned should we be about what we share personally?
 Particularly when so much of our business and brand is our personality.

-Like the issues we are debating, I think there is no black or white answer.
+Like the issues we are debating, I think there’s no black or white answer.
 Whichever way we proceed we are most definitely in the murky world of grey.
-But here are some questions you might want to consider when you make decision.

 1. Do you have a moral responsibility to stand for something?